-I live only 5 miles away from it all, and you’d never know what was happening if you didn’t tune in to the news.
+I live five miles away from it all, and you’d never know what was happening if you didn’t tune in to the news.
 Outside the tiny pocket of downtown Portland it’s peaceful, and quarantined life goes on.
 Even the protests themselves have been fairly peaceful.

 Then came the moms.
 First by the dozen, then hundreds, and now we’re back to thousands of people thronging together on the streets.
 Moms wearing yellow, holding large yellow peace symbols and sunflowers, sweatshirts tied firmly around their waists.
 Moms speaking up for the youth, magnifying Black lives and Black voices, and answering George Lloyd’s call for Mama.